domger-ops/tide-app-workflow/README.md

 # Tide App Shell Script

 ## How it Works
 The Tide App Shell Script fetches tide and weather data for specified locations using external APIs.
-It processes this data to determine the times of the lowest and highest tides, along with the corresponding temperatures, and then outputs this information to the user.
+It processes this data to determine the times of the lowest and highest tides, along with the corresponding temperatures, and then outputs this information to the user and/or pushes the values to a monitoring service.

 ## Code Structure
 The script is structured into functions that handle specific tasks: